-The MI-Loan Program is not based on need; however, a student must apply first for need-based aid before applying for a MI-Loan.
+The MI-Loan Program is not based on need; however, a student must apply first for need-based aid before applying for an MI-Loan.
 Loans may range from \$500 up to the full cost of attendance.
 Information and applications are available by contacting the MI-Higher Education Student Loan Authority, P.O.
-Box 30051, Lansing, MI 48909, or calling 1-800-877-5659.
+Box 30051, Lansing, MI 48909, or calling 1-888-643-7521.